DivideBV/Postnl/README.md

 # Implementation Status

 This library is not complete.
-This table lists which services are Implemented and which aren't.
+This table lists which services are implemented and which aren't.

 | Service                   | Implemented |